Status message

 Whereas answering machine or voice mail messages often have a generic greeting to leave a message, status messages more often contain a description of where the person is at the moment or what they are doing.
 Because most instant messaging clients indicate to users when their online contacts are away before they send a message, more often than not away messages are meant to be read in lieu of sending a message, rather than a response.
-Away messages are not to be confused with idle messages, which is an automatic reply to a message when the messaging client has determined that the replier is not at his or her computer.
+Away messages are not to be confused with idle messages, which is an automatic reply to a message when the messaging client has determined that the replier is not at their computer.

 In the XMPP protocol for instant messaging, the status of a user is signalled by an element called presence.
 This provides a variety of functions, including the option to subscribe to the status so that the recipient is continuously updated with changes in status.